 More recently, after his piano was deemed untunable and condemned to the scrap heap, he had the idea to repurpose the parts to form an entirely new instrument.
 His first project, an 8 bar diatonic octave marimba made entirely out of recycled timber and found objects has been a real hit with the children he teaches in and around the highlands.

-Calum is currently based in Beauly in the Highlands of Scotland – composing, teaching, touring and pursuing his dream to make marimbas for the next generation of percussionists.
+Calum is currently based in Dykehead near Kirriemuir in Angus – composing, teaching, touring and pursuing his dream to make marimbas for the next generation of percussionists.

 Photo Adam Bulley